screens at least 600 px wide

 Open source

-The content of this website is distributed under a BSD license, available in the header of each file.
+The content of this website is distributed under a Simplified BSD license.
+The code is hosted on Sourcehut.